githubkaium/pipilica-shop-server/README.md

 ### Project Goals :
 * A Camera Selling Website.
-* Google sign-in and Email Sign-in enabled.
+* Google Sign-in and Email Sign-in enabled.
 * Registration system enabled.
 * Admin Role enabled to manage All Products and All Orders.
 * Create a new Admin by existing Admin.
 * Get customer review and display in home page with stars.
-* Order status change enabled.
+* Order status changing system enabled.
 * JWT verification enabled.

 ### Client Side Code Link :